 There is an inverse relationship between the trade-weighted US dollar and the price of gold.
-The ‘trade-weighted’ price reflects whether the US Dollar is gaining or losing purchasing power compared to its trading partners.
-The Dollar/Gold relationship used to be exact under the gold standard, but this was abandoned under President Richard Nixon in the 1970s.
-However, many still see a tendency among investors to buy gold whenever the value of the Dollar falls.
+The ‘trade-weighted’ price reflects whether the US dollar is gaining or losing purchasing power compared to its trading partners.
+The US dollar/gold relationship used to be exact under the gold standard, but this was abandoned under President Richard Nixon in the 1970s.
+However, many still see a tendency among investors to buy gold whenever the value of the US dollar falls.

 Central bank buying